• Skip to main content

 3. A jump rope that rotates easily and is about armpit height when you stand on it with both feet.

-4. Hold the rope with a firm, comfortable grip, keeping elbows close to sides and turning the rope by making small circles with the wrists.
+4. Hold the rope with a firm, comfortable grip, keeping elbows close to the sides and turning the rope by making small circles with the wrists.

 Keep knees slightly bent, jumping just high enough to clear the rope and landing softly on the balls of the feet.